OceanProtocolEnterprise/signer-server/docs/vault-signer-server-deployment.md

 ## Prerequisites

-TBD: SSL certifications for HTTPS communication
+- SSL certificates for HTTPS communication

-Install `openssl` tool on server dedicated to host Signer Server with OpenBAO vault.
+- Install the `openssl` tool on the server dedicated to hosting the Signer Server with OpenBAO vault.

 ## Steps